az4if/mini-dep-bot/README.md

 ```

 This can be a brand-new repo or an existing one — the bot only touches
-whichever supported manifests it finds at the root, and skips any that
+whichever supported manifests actually exist anywhere in it, at any depth
-aren't there.
+(see [🏢 Monorepos](#monorepos)), and skips the rest.
+You don't need all
+seven types present — a repo with nothing but a `package.json` behaves
+exactly the same as one with all seven.
+Add, delete, or replace any of
+them whenever you like: nothing is hardcoded or assumed from a previous
+run, each run just checks whatever's actually in the repo at that moment.

 ### 2. Allow Actions to open pull requests